jina-ai/jina/.github/2.0/cookbooks/Executor.md

 ## Executor Built-in Features

-In 2.0 Executor class has few built-in features than in 1.x.
+In Jina 2.0 the Executor class has fewer built-in features compared to 1.x.
 The design principles are (`user` here means "Executor developer"):

-- **Do not surprise user**: keep `Executor` class as Pythonic as possible, it should be as light and less intrusive as a `mixin` class:
+- **Do not surprise the user**: keep `Executor` class as Pythonic as possible.
+It should be as light and unintrusive as a `mixin` class:
     - do not customize the class constructor logic;
-    - do not change its builtin interface `__getstate__`, `__setstate__`;
+    - do not change its built-in interfaces `__getstate__`, `__setstate__`;
-    - do not add new members to the `Executor` object unless we must.
+    - do not add new members to the `Executor` object unless needed.
-- **Do not overpromise to user**: do not promise features that we can hardly deliver.
-Trying to control the interface while delivering just loosely implemented features is bad for scaling the core framework.
+- **Do not overpromise to the user**: do not promise features that we can hardly deliver.
+Trying to control the interface while delivering just loosely-implemented features is bad for scaling the core framework.
 For example, `save`, `load` , `on_gpu`, etc.

-We want to give back the programming freedom to user.
-If a user is a good Python programmer, he/she should pick up `Executor` in no time - not spending extra time on learning the implicit boilerplate as in 1.x.
+We want to give programming freedom back to the user.
+If a user is a good Python programmer, they should pick up `Executor` in no time - not spend extra time learning the implicit boilerplate as in 1.x.
 Plus, subclassing `Executor` should be easy.

 ### 1.x vs 2.0